steamfire/Iridium-AVR-Controller/README.txt

 This is the White Star Balloon Comm Controller Software for Arduino.

-REQUIRES the library WSWire: http://github.com/whitestarballoon/WSWireLib Do not use with the stock Arduino 1.0 Wire Library, or it will freeze in some I2C situations.
+REQUIRES the custom library WSWire: http://github.com/whitestarballoon/WSWireLib Do not use with the stock Arduino 1.0 Wire Library, or it will freeze in some I2C situations.

-Current hardware:
+Current hardware supported:
-Arduino Mega
+Arduino MEGA 2560

-Modem that will be connected as a shield will be the Iridium 9602.
+Iridium 9602 modem should be connected as follows:

-Arduino Mega Pin connections:
+Arduino Pin / Connection
 0
 1
-2  SAT Ring Indicator (RI)
+2  IRIDIUM Ring Indicator (RI)
-3  SAT Network Available
+3  IRIDIUM Network Available
-4  SAT Power Enable (On/Off)
+4  IRIDIUM Power Enable (On/Off)
-5  SAT 3.3V Supply Enable
+5  IRIDIUM 3.3V Supply Enable
-6  SAT DSR (rises on boot complete)
+6  IRIDIUM DSR (rises on boot complete)
 7

 8